vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag Race Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b>Rainbow#4283</b>

+# 07/04/2022
+* Added first version of Untucked
+* Added first version of All Stars 7 format
+* Added Canada's DR S3 and DR France S1 Queens
+* Updated stats of the DR España S2 queens
+* Updated drag names/ names
+* Now in every All Stars format the queens can choose a lipstick based on their relationship with the bottom queens

 # 04/13/2022
 * Added the Lipsync LaLaPaRUZa Smackdown from season 14
 * Added Team Wins in Girl Group Challenges